Do you want your Instagram account to bring results such as skyrocketing engagement, new leads, and overall high brand performance? You betcha!

 Many Instagram influencers use this trend today.
 It looks authentic, bright, and engaging to click and respond.

 Some brands go further and actively post Twitter quotes on their Instagram accounts.
 Reason: such content brings more traffic (actually, it can double your traffic) than other types of Instagram content.

 You need to take a screenshot with a relevant quote from Twitter and publish it on Instagram with corresponding comments.

 Little gimmicks such as funny emojis, tags, hidden hashtags, or spaces in captions for better readability can get more engagement on Instagram.
 Easy to implement, they help to hold users’ attention and lead them to your call to action.

 They give tone to a message, help to break up long captions for better readability, and direct users to take action.
-When you post a corresponding emoji at the end of your caption, it invites users to go to comments, or check your link in bio, or visit your website, etc.
+When you post a corresponding emoji at the end of your caption, it invites users to go to comments, check your link in your bio, visit your website, etc.

 Or, you can add all hashtags in the first comment after the caption.

 To get the most out of hashtags on Instagram, choose the most popular yet relevant to your niche, consider short hashtags (those with less than 50k posts), and create branded hashtags that encourage the audience to use them and feel like a part of your community.